bcgov/moh-hnclient-v2/hl7v2-readyapi-plugin/README.md

 ## SoapUI
 Note, the plugin is not actively tested in SoapUI and may not be fully functional.

-1. Download or build the plugin JAR file and copy it to `<user home>/.soapui/plugins/` .
+1. Download or build the plugin JAR file and copy it to c:\Users\<username>\.soapuios\plugins where <username> is your Windows username
+2. Launch SoapUI
+3. Select an existing TestSuite/TestCase or create a new one if it doesn't exist
+4. Right click→Add Step and you should see a Publish HL7v2 to HNClient option

 # Features
 ## Test Steps